 How much does Webflow cost?
 First off, there's a “free forever” Webflow version.
 Easy Webflow downloads of its desktop app for Windows and macOS are available.
 Here is a rundown of paid Webflow plans:

-Don't be too intimidated by the prices.
-You can reduce costs by getting a Webflow promo code below.
+Don't be too intimidated by the prices of Webflow hosting plans.
+You can reduce costs by using our Webflow promo code link below.

 What is it best used for?